djfordz/djfordz.github.io/_posts/2015-07-12-magento-files-structure.md

 ###Making a controller for the module.

-THis controller will send an email from a form in made in the cms page filling out sender info and sending it to a store contact listed in admin panel.
+This controller will send an email from a form from the cms page and sending it to a store contact listed in admin panel.

 {% highlight php %}
 <?php